Frequently Asked Questions concerning Dietetics & Nutritional Management.

 What is the DT program mission and vision?

 The DT program mission is to empower students with food and nutrition knowledge, skills, and competencies for immediate employment as dietetic technician, registered or strive for the attainment of a baccalaureate degree.
 The vision is for students to embrace progressive career and lifelong learning attitudes as they positively influence food choices and lifestyles within their community.

 How does one earn the credential dietetic technician, registered (DTR)?

 Graduates of the program are eligible to take the national credentialing examination for dietetic technicians administered by the Commission on Dietetic Registration (CDR).
 Upon successful completion, students earn the credential of dietetic technician, registered (DTR).
 They are eligible to join the Academy on Nutrition and Dietetics (AND) as well as the Association of Nutrition and Food Professionals (ANFP).
 Continuing education upon successful completion of a national examination is required by these organizations.

 Positions are available in a variety of work settings, including health care, business and industry, community and public health, foodservice and research.
 DTRs most commonly work in hospitals and clinics, extended care facilities, hospices, home health-care agencies, schools, community and wellness sites.
 Salaries for dietetic technicians vary with individual positions responsibilities and geographic locations.
 Explore related occupational information and regional openings

 Will the Sinclair Associate of Applied Science (AAS) degree in Dietetics and Nutritional Management transfer to a baccalaureate degree in Dietetics?

 For students interested in earning a baccalaureate degree the DT program provides articulation information.
-Current information on articulation agreements exist with University of Cincinnati, University of Dayton, University of Medicine & Dentistry of New Jersey (On-Line) and The Ohio State University.
+Current information on articulation agreements exist with University of Cincinnati, University of Dayton, Rutgers (On-Line) and The Ohio State University.